Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 Meaning, the constructor parameters and public settable properties of a module will be assigned using the `IServiceProvider`.
 For more information on dependency injection, read the [DependencyInjection] guides.

+> [!NOTE]
+> On every command execution, module dependencies are resolved using a new service scope which allows you to utilize scoped service instances, just like in Asp.Net.
+> Including the precondition checks, every module method is executed using the same service scope and service scopes are disposed right after the `AfterExecute` method returns.

 ## Module Groups

 Module groups allow you to create sub-commands and sub-commands groups.